When people first receive the CKD diagnosis, they usually have two main

 feel much better.

-Zantac 75 (ranitidine).
-Essentially what these medicines do is block the
+(PPIs) such as omeprazole.
+Essentially these medicines block the

-production of stomach acid, so the cat doesn't feel so queasy.
-The good news
+overproduction of stomach acid, so the cat doesn't feel so queasy.
+The good

 (although you should of course obtain your vet's approval to use these